spring-projects/spring-retry/README.md

 A `RetryContext` has a parent context if there is a nested retry in progress in the same thread.
 The parent context is occasionally useful for storing data that needs to be shared between calls to execute.

-If you dont have access to the context directly, you can obtain the current context within the scope of the retries by calling `RetrySynchronizationManager.getContext()`.
+If you don't have access to the context directly, you can obtain the current context within the scope of the retries by calling `RetrySynchronizationManager.getContext()`.
 By default, the context is stored in a `ThreadLocal`.
 JEP 444 recommends that `ThreadLocal` should be avoided when using virtual threads, available in Java 21 and beyond.
 To store the contexts in a `Map` instead of a `ThreadLocal`, call `RetrySynchronizationManager.setUseThreadLocal(false)`.